Vikings in Québec-Part 1

 This year Clan de l'Estuaire is attending two major events:

-Being part of these events are only a small part of what brings the clan together.
+Being part of these events is only a small part of what brings the clan together.
 "The best part of being part of Clan de l'Estuaire is being part of a family, belonging to a group of people who are united by the same passion," says Jonathan, "It's knowing that these are people you can trust.
 You share with them, learn with them, and build strong bonds with them.
 It is all about having the chance to learn things together that are no longer taught in modern society."

-The best way to support Clan de l'Estuaire is by following and subscribing to their Facebook and Instagram pages, and inviting them to your schools, events and festivals.
+The best way to support Clan de l'Estuaire is by following and subscribing to their Facebook and Instagram pages and inviting them to your schools, events and festivals.
 You can also shop their merchandise at public events; which will be made available on their official website (coming soon).
 For any questions for Jonathan or Clan de l'Estuaire, please get in touch with them on their Facebook page or by email: firstname.lastname@example.org.

-Stay tuned for: Vikings in Québec (Part 2) - where I share my experience at a real, hand-crafted Viking home situated in a northern Fjord.
+Stay tuned for: Vikings in Québec (Part 2) - where I share my experience at a real, hand-crafted Viking home situated in a northern fjord.

 Don't forget to support the Pagan Kids debut board-book: